-Future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Series 2003A-8V Bonds to be subject, directly or indirectly, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent beneficial owners from realizing the full current benefit of the tax status of such interest.
-The introduction or enactment of any such future legislative proposals, clarification of the Code or court decisions may also affect the market price for, or marketability of, the Series 2003A-8V Bonds.
-Prospective purchasers of the Series 2003A-8V Bonds should consult their own tax advisors regarding any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.
+Future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Remarketed Bonds to be subject, directly or indirectly, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent Beneficial Owners from realizing the full current benefit of the tax status of such interest.
+The introduction or enactment of any such future legislative proposals, clarification of the Code or court decisions may also affect the market price for, or marketability of, the Remarketed Bonds.
+Prospective purchasers of the Remarketed Bonds should consult their own tax advisors regarding any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.

-The opinion Bond Counsel rendered in connection with the original issuance of the Series 2003A-8V Bonds was based on then current legal authority, covered certain matters not directly addressed by such authorities, and represented Bond Counsel's judgment as to the proper treatment of the Series 2003A-8V Bonds for federal income tax purposes.
-It is not binding on the Internal Revenue Service (the "IRS") or the courts.
+The opinion of Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities, and represents Bond Counsel's judgment as to the proper treatment of the Remarketed Bonds for federal income tax purposes.
+It is not binding on the Internal Revenue Service ("IRS") or the courts.
 Furthermore, Bond Counsel cannot give and has not given any opinion or assurance about the future activities of the Corporation, or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the IRS.
 The Corporation has covenanted, however, to comply with the requirements of the Code.

-Bond Counsel's engagement with respect to the Series 2003A-8V Bonds ended with their execution and delivery on February 20, 2003.
-Unless separately engaged, Bond Counsel is not obligated to defend the owners regarding the tax-exempt status of the Series 2003A-8V Bonds in the event of an audit examination by the IRS.
+Unless separately engaged, Bond Counsel is not obligated to defend the Corporation or the Beneficial Owners regarding the tax-exempt status of the Remarketed Bonds in the event of an audit examination by the IRS.
 Under current procedures, parties other than the Corporation and its appointed counsel, including the Beneficial Owners, would have little, if any, right to participate in the audit examination process.
 Moreover, because achieving judicial review in connection with an audit examination of tax-exempt bonds is difficult, obtaining an independent review of IRS positions with which the Corporation legitimately disagrees, may not be practicable.
-Any action of the IRS, including but not limited to selection of the Series 2003A-8V Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues may affect the market price for, or the marketability of, the Series 2003A-8V Bonds, and may cause the Corporation or the Beneficial Owners to incur significant expense.
+Any action of the IRS, including but not limited to selection of the Remarketed Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues may affect the market price for, or the marketability of, the Remarketed Bonds, and may cause the Corporation or the Beneficial Owners to incur significant expense.